 ETHELBERT, OFFA AND SUTTON WALLS

 It is said by historians that Offa's wife Cynethryth poisoned her husband's mind saying that Ethelbert had hostile intentions to claim Mercia and that Ethelbert should be killed.
-King Ethelbert was welcomed to the palace and sometime before the marriage ceremony his courtiers were imprisoned and murdered.
+King Ethelbert was welcomed to the palace and some point before the marriage ceremony his courtiers were imprisoned and murdered.
 Ethelbert was beheaded and his remains buried by the River Lugg near Marden.
 At the point where the body lay, a spring of water rose up and is allegedly the site of a well that survives to this day in Marden Parish Church.

 Posthumously Ethelbert was canonised and a small stone church dedicated to Ethelbert is said to have replaced a simple timber one at the site of Hereford Cathedral in about 830.
 Saint Ethelbert’s shrine can be visited in Hereford Cathedral which is still dedicated to his name and that of the Blessed Virgin Mary.